- Where are your natural interests and tendencies pointing?

 Just go ahead and pick something NOW and refine it later

-Just get going in a reasonably logical direction with something you are reasonable interested in or have background in and feel reasonably comfortable writing about.
+Just get going in a reasonably logical direction with something you are reasonable interested in or have a background in and feel reasonably comfortable writing about.
 You can always course-correct as you go along.

 If you never start there is no feedback to use for gaining information about what direction to go in next.